signalogic/SigSRF_SDK/mediaTest_readme.md

  - an example application, including source code, showing how to use Pktlib and Voplib APIs (see architecture diagram on the SigSRF page)

- - perform test and measurement, including codec audio quality and performance, pcap verification and transcoding, and support for waveform and compressed file formats
+ - perform test and measurement, including codec audio quality and performance, pcap verification and transcoding, and support for waveform and compressed bitstream file formats

 # Table of Contents